Soumyo001/HydraCore/README.md

 | L3           | Peregrinate         | Monitors L1 & L2, restores cascade; also deploys payload |
 | L1 (Chain B) | Disenfranchise      | Monitors payload, ensures execution                      |
 | Payload      | Vanguard            | Final deployed component                                 |
+> **Note:** In the descriptions that follow, L1, L2, and L3 are used as shorthand references.
 ## 1. Abstract
 This Proof of Concept (PoC) demonstrates a **multi-layered persistence mechanism** combined with **modular worm propagation vectors**.
 The design simulates **advanced adversarial tradecraft** but is intended purely for **blue team defense and research** purposes.